-The Division of Plant Sciences offers graduate programs leading to master of science and doctor of philosophy degrees in Plant, Insect and Microbial Sciences.
+The Division of Plant Sciences offers graduate programs leading to master of science and doctor of philosophy degrees in Plant, Insect and Microbial Sciences with a specialty in one of five graduate program areas.
 A student can select training from a wide range of courses and research programs to prepare for a career in research, teaching, industry and extension work.

 The Division of Plant Sciences maintains excellent graduate programs with classroom instruction and research supervision provided by leading scientists in the field.
 A student can select training in one of several Graduate Program Areas.
 Students can follow a traditional curriculum or take advantage of the cross-disciplinary expertise that exists within the Division.

 Graduate Program Areas